The sustainability projects of

 Ambitious energy-savings goals as a Klimaaktiv Project Partner

 As a Klimaaktiv Project Partner, GOURMET has voluntarily committed itself to reducing its energy consumption on an ongoing basis.
-The ambitious goal is to reduce annual consumption by 3 %.
 Important measures in the field of energy efficiency include regular audits at GOURMET locations, ongoing employee consciousness raising with respect to energy savings measures, as well as investments in facility optimization.
 At its corporate locations in Vienna and St. Pölten, GOURMET uses 100 % CO2-neutral electricity from renewable sources.

 MULTIPLE-use covers not SINGLE-use plastic wraps